This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A business rule language that expresses event rules.
 See also business rule language.

-The controlled vocabulary and associated information governance policies and rules that define business semantics.
-Business and IT professionals can use a business glossary to manage enterprise-wide information according to defined regulatory requirements or operational needs of the business.
+The controlled vocabulary and associated enterprise-wide information about governance policies and rules that define business semantics that, in turn, reveal or aid the operational needs of the business.
 See also category, information governance policy, policy, term.

 A wrapper that is added around a simple business object or a hierarchy of business objects to provide additional capabilities, such as carrying change summary and event summary information related to the business objects in the business graph.
 See also business object.